Maciox55/StationeersPNGtoXMLWorldFile/README.md

 Check the project Wiki to learn how to use the program!

+Compiled .exe can be found in the Releases tab!

 Feel free to contribute to this project, just clone, modify and pull request any new additions you might have worked on!
 Let's make this project a community effort!
 The program is currently barebones and the original scope of the program is working...sorta...